C. H. Middleton

 Cecil Henry Middleton (22 February 1886 – 18 September 1945) was a British gardener, writer and one of the earliest radio and television broadcasters on gardening for the BBC.
 Middleton broadcast in Britain during the 1930s and 40s, especially in relation to the "Dig for Victory" campaign during the Second World War.
 Many of his wartime talks appeared also in print.
 He was widely known simply as "Mr. Middleton".

 Background

 Middleton was born in Weston by Weedon, Northamptonshire on 22 February 1886.
 Gardening was the family trade.
 Middleton was the son of John Robert Middleton, who was employed as head gardener at Weston Hall by Sir George Sitwell, father of the talented trio of Edith, Osbert and Sacheverell, all of whom Cecil Middleton came to know well as a child, probably as a playmate.
-On his marriage certificate on 10 August 1912 in London to Rosa Annie Jenkins, Middelton was listed as a Horticultural Instructor.
-He left Northampton to work first in the seed trade, then spent time as a student at Kew Gardens.
+On his marriage certificate on 10 August 1912 in London to Rosa Annie Jenkins, Middleton was listed as a Horticultural Instructor.
+He left Northampton to work first in the seed trade, then from 1906 spent time as a student at Kew Gardens.

+During the First World War he worked for the Board of Agriculture and Fisheries, giving lectures on gardening matters, including produce and pest control.
+By February 1926, he had become a Fellow of the Royal Horticultural Society and was appointed Surrey County Council staff lecturer.
+He was promoted to county horticultural adviser in 1928, a position he held until 1938.